E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_DACF/readme.rst

 Source code:
-Files are stored here: `<https://gitlab.e-cam2020.eu/krekeler/analyze.energy>`_.
-The source code for the dipole autocorrelation function can be found here: `<https://gitlab.e-cam2020.eu/krekeler/analyze.energy/blob/master/app/cal_dacf.cpp>`_.
+Files are stored under `<https://gitlab.e-cam2020.eu/krekeler/analyze.energy>`_.
+The source code for the dipole autocorrelation function can be found at `<https://gitlab.e-cam2020.eu/krekeler/analyze.energy/blob/master/app/cal_dacf.cpp>`_.
-The installation instruction can be found `<https://gitlab.e-cam2020.eu:10443/krekeler/analyze.energy#installation-instructions>`_.
+The installation instructions are given at `<https://gitlab.e-cam2020.eu:10443/krekeler/analyze.energy#installation-instructions>`_.

 It is important to have the XDR files and setup in the same directory as they have to be specified in the Makefile.
 The XDR files can be found via the GROMACS web page, see `<http://www.gromacs.org/Developer_Zone/Programming_Guide/XTC_Library>`_ or `<ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.4.tar.gz>`_.